pipelight/doc.pipelight/guide/config.md

 ## Non-Blocking Step execution

+A non-blocking step will try to execute every commands.
+If a command fails, it will not stop the pipeline exuecution.

 Here 2nd step will always be executed even if 1st step fails.

-The 1st step will stop and throw a warning whenever a command fails.

 ```ts
 pipelines: [